ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 - Producing packaging metadata (here in `hello.opam`)
 - Creating arbitrary files using all-purpose rules

 The `_build` folder is where Dune stores all the files it generates.
-It can be deleted at any time.
-Subsequent builds will recreate it.
+It can be deleted at any time, but subsequent builds will recreate it.

 ## Minimum Setup